The Bellicose Welsh

 Meilyr’s father, Rhiwallon, was the brother of Bleddyn ap Cynfyn.
 Bleddyn and Rhiwallon had ruled Gwynedd jointly until the latter’s death.
 Incidentally, the History says that Caradog ap Gruffudd had “many Norman cross-bowmen” in his army – or at least it does in the Welsh version.
 Paul Russell* considers that in the original 12th century Latin text there were Normans in the coalition opposing Rhys, but the cross-bowmen are an elaboration of the Welsh version.
 Indeed, Professor Russell believes that the introduction of Meilyr ap Rhiwallon into the History is also an elaboration of the Welsh text.
 (Meilyr ap Rhiwallon does feature in these events as variously reported by Welsh annals.)

-* Vita Griffini Filii Conani: the Medieval Latin Life of Gruffudd ap Cynan (2005), Page 27.
+* Vita Griffini Filii Conani: the Medieval Latin Life of Gruffudd ap Cynan (2005), Introduction (p.27).

 The highlighted phrase is rendered: “and groping about to come upon his weapons”, in Arthur Jones’ translation of the History (1910).

-The battle of Mynydd Carn is recorded in Welsh annals, but mainly in garbled form – only the B-text of the Annales Cambriae has the coherent statement: “The battle of Mynydd Carn in which Trahaearn ap Caradog and Caradog ap Gruffudd and Meilyr ap Rhiwallon were killed by Rhys ap Tewdwr and Gruffudd ap Cynan.”
+The battle of Mynydd Carn is recorded, though mainly in garbled form, in the various Welsh annals.
+Only the B-text of the Annales Cambriae provides (as reconstructed – some words are not entirely legible) the coherent statement: “The battle of Mynydd Carn in which Trahaearn ap Caradog and Caradog ap Gruffudd and Meilyr ap Rhiwallon were killed by Rhys ap Tewdwr and Gruffudd ap Cynan.”

 Later, the History claims that Gruffudd was imprisoned for sixteen years.